fabferri/az-pattern/00-basic-examples/00-traffic-between-2vms/README.md

 ### <a name="ANNEX"></a>ANNEX

 #### <a name="iftop"></a>1.
 Bandwidth counters
-Traffic counters in the VMs we can track by a tool like iftop
+Traffic counters in the VMs we can track by a tool like iftop:

 ```bash
 #yum -y install libpcap libpcap-devel ncurses ncurses-devel